mayouni/stzlib/libraries/stzlib/doc/guides/stz-sections-merging-guide.md

 Q("SOFTANZA").Range(3, 5) #--?
 "TANZA" : substring starting at position 3 and spanning 5 positions forward
 ```

-## The Nature of Sections

-Before diving into the merging features, let's understand what we mean by sections.
-In Softanza, a section is represented as a pair of numbers [n1, n2], where:
-- n1 is the starting point
-- n2 is the ending point
-- n1 ≤ n2 (start is always less than or equal to end)

 ## MergeInclusive(): Handling Contained Sections

 ### Purpose